New Hampshire State College Tuition Stays Frozen for 5th Year - NewsBreak

 What the Shell Happened at This Field in Dover, New Hampshire?

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-Anyone missing one of those neon green, turtle-person statues with the red flag that you put at the end of your driveway to tell drivers to slow down?
+Anyone missing one of those neon green, turtle-person statues with the red flag that you put at the end of your driveway to tell drivers to slow down?.
+Well, good news: we may have found them.
+The bad news: it’s not a pretty scene.
+In the What’s Happening in...

 Body Found Along Piscataqua River in Durham, New Hampshire